cschweig2/galactic-age/README.md

 ## Setup/Installation Requirements
 ### View Online
-1. _Open the webpage at https://cschweig2.github.io/galactic-age._
+1. _On a web browser of your choice, navigate to https://github.com/cschweig2/galactic-age._
-2. _Do x, y, and z to navigate application._
+2. _Explore the file tree to view source code, packages installed, etc._

 ### View locally (on computer)
 1. _Open web browser and go to https://github.com/cschweig2/galactic-age._